 Boats can be rented at fishing shelters and stations.

-Sea fishing licences
+Sea fishing licenses

-No licence is needed for:
+No license is needed for:

 Fishing with vertical lines

-However a licence is required for
+However a license is required for

 Spear fishing (illegal in swimming areas marked with red buoys)